Site of the Moment

 short stories were a short lived attempt for me. i think they started right around the same time as i started writing poetry, and stopped a year or two later. i still have some of them and am eventually planning to post them in eloquence. but they are ages old. i would have to say that they are not that impressive. perhaps they were for the age i was at the time, but over all they really need help. they tended towards bizarre story lines and never sounded complete. even then i was a fan of science fiction/fantasy, so that is what i wrote. in the end, the only story that truly has some emotional impact or appeal is a ghost story. i think one of the reasons i stopped writing short stories is because they are short. i always have more to say. i am the one in class always asking, "how many pages? can we write more if we want?" and, yes, i do write more. sometimes a lot more than the professor was expecting, but always more.

-later i began writing ad&d adventures and campaigns. it falls under creative writing, although you can't quite call it a story. you set up the scene, describe it, set up events, describe them, but you let the characters react to the scene as they see fit. you write the outline, the characters write the story. so while the gm may be called a story-teller by many, it is the characters who fill it out the details. even so, i must have been a good story teller. many of my players have wanted to return to my games in the past if they were available to do so. that eventually stopped when i ran shadowrun for about 4 years and got burned out on ti and needed a break from being the gm. it will start again in january when i run my great campaign again, for the 4th time, beginning in january. the good news is that i am looking forward to it. the bad news is that i am not quite ready. i have been so busy with my website and online groups and other things that it has taken a low priority of late. guess that better change and soon!
+later i began writing ad&d adventures and campaigns. it falls under creative writing, although you can't quite call it a story. you set up the scene, describe it, set up events, describe them, but you let the characters react to the scene as they see fit. you write the outline, the characters write the story. so while the gm may be called a storyteller by many, it is the characters who fill it out the details. even so, i must have been a good storyteller. many of my players have wanted to return to my games in the past if they were available to do so. that eventually stopped when i ran shadowrun for about 4 years and got burned out on it and needed a break from being the gm. it will start again in january when i run my great campaign again, for the 4th time. the good news is that i am looking forward to it. the bad news is that i am not quite ready. i have been so busy with my website and online groups and other things that it has taken a low priority of late. guess that better change and soon!

 after i started gaming, i began the "great american novel". i never got past chapter 10. now i have resurrected it for vision of mind. now the problem is remembering what happened or what i had planned to happen for the story. but the biggest challenge is to rewrite each chapter on time. so far so good, but i have been reconsidering the whole visions concept. i don't have many subscribers and the section itself doesn't get too many visitors. part of this is my fault. i haven't written the meta tags or submitted it to search engines yet. but i think too the fact that i am an unknown writer sis against me. i also don't feel as confident of my writing as the friends who have subscribed. but i am going to give it a little longer and we'll see what happens.